Let’s thrive together

 Now, comparison is not always the best thing.
 For our individual personal growth, it makes much more sense to compare us to our past selves, than to other people, if we want to see how much we’ve grown or how much more we would like to grow.

-When I think of a competitor in terms of friendship, I always think of Rory and Paris from the Gilmore Girls.
-They went to school together and often competed for the same positions or roles, but somehow they managed to also become friends through it, because having the same goals, can also help us connect and to challenge and help each other.
+They went to school together and often competed for the same positions or roles, but somehow they managed to also become friends through it, because having the same goals, can also help us connect and to challenge and help each other and going for the same things, also gives us shared experiences and allows us to understand and support each other in very special ways.

 Mentor Archetype

 A mentor is someone who shares their life experience and knowledge and helps guide others.
-And a mentee is the one who learns from their mentor.

 While I think that having companions and competitors is quite common in today’s world, the importance of mentors and mentees is often overlooked.